DjikstraCS/CTF-Write-Ups/Hack The box/Academy/SQL Injection Fundamentals.md

 ![](./attachments/Pasted%20image%2020220512175157.png)

-Now that we have confirmed that we have 4 columns, we can try and inject something in one of them to to see if it displays.
+Now that we have confirmed that we have 4 columns, we can try and inject something in one of them to see if it displays.

 Column number two seems to print the result.